Updated March 17, 2026

 Right off Main Street.
 Free parking.

 This hotel features a heated indoor pool and complimentary hot breakfast.
+On site fitness center and business center.

 Every room at Fairfield Inn by Marriott Frankenmuth has a nice flat-screen TV with premium cable channels, microwave, small refrigerator and coffee maker.